 IFRS 10 builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company.
-The standard, which is effective for accounting periods beginning January 1, 2013, provides additional guidance to assist in the determination of control.
-Under IFRS 10, an investor controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-The Company is in the process of evaluating the impact of the new standard, however adoption of this standard is not expected to have a material impact on its financial statements.
+The standard provides additional guidance to assist in the determination of control where this is difficult to assess.
+Adoption of this standard did not have a material impact on the Company's financial statements.